All 11 countries and territories you can visit from England without quarantine on either end

 Mainland Portugal no longer appears on England’s travel corridors list.
 Only the Azores and Madeira remain on the list.

 Visitors to the islands must complete a traveller questionnaire and show proof of a negative COVID-19 test taken with 72 hours of arrival, or take a test on arrival and wait for the results at your accommodation.
+For the Azores, you must complete a passenger questionnaire, and for Madeira, you must complete a questionnaire 12 to 48 hours before departure.

 Additional reporting by Daniel Ross